Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 ### Install the drivers for the JTAG
 Do after Vivado installation has finished.
-The JTAG needs a driver to work under Linux that is not automatically installed, else OpenOCD won't recognize it.
+The JTAG needs a driver to work under Linux, which is not automatically installed Without this driver OpenOCD won't recognize the adapter.
 Execute
 ```console
 sudo ~/Xilinx/Vivado/2018.2/data/xicom/cable_drivers/lin64/install_script/install_drivers/install_drivers